Genusbiz/docs/users/analyze-report-and-discover/data-marts/data-mart-loading.md

 ## Event history

 Every time a data mart is loaded, an event log entry is created.
 To control the growth of history, Genus Apps provides capabilities to define "retention rules" for history logs.
-See [Guidelines and best practices](../../../developers/guidelines-and-best-practices/deleting-log-entries-in-the-history.md))
+See [Guidelines and best practices](../../../developers/guidelines-and-best-practices/deleting-log-entries-in-the-history.md) for more information.